Improving spliced alignment by modeling splice sites with deep learning: Methods

 Consistent with the literature, we call the 5'-end of an intron as the \emph{donor} site and 3'-end as the \emph{acceptor} site.
 Minisplice takes the genome sequence in the FASTA format and gene annotation in the 12-column BED format (BED12) as input.
 It provides a script to convert annotation in GTF or GFF3 format to BED12.
 To generate training data, minisplice inspects each annotated donor site and labels it as a positive site if its sequence is {\tt GT}; similarly, minisplice labels a positive acceptor if it is an annotated {\tt AG}.
 We ignore donor sites without {\tt GT} or acceptor sites without {\tt AG} because other types of splice sites are rare~\citep{Sibley:2016vh}.
 Miniprot and minimap2 still consider rarer {\tt GC..AG} or {\tt AT..AC} at the alignment step.

 Due to potentially incomplete gene annotation in non-model organisms, a {\tt GT} dinucleotide could be a real unannotated donor site.
 To alleviate this issue, we label an unannotated {\tt GT} as a negative donor site only if it comes from the opposite strand of an annotated gene~\citep{Chao:2024aa}.
 In the rare case when two genes on opposite strands overlap with each other, we ignore the overlapping region.
 To balance positive and negative sites, we randomly selsect a subset of negative sites such that the positive-to-negative ratio is 1:3.
 For each positive or negative donor site, we extract 100bp immediately before and after {\tt GT}.
 The total length of sequences used for training is thus 202bp.
 Negative acceptor sequences are generated similarly.
+We also experimented 102bp and 302bp window sizes.